Providence police officer Lugo, who struck woman in State House melee, avoids firing

 The decision, which came down Tuesday afternoon, was confirmed by Lugo’s attorney in the administrative case, Carly Beauvais Iafrate.

-The hearing – part of the state’s Law Enforcement Officers’ Bill of Rights – took place over three days earlier this month.
+The hearing – part of the state’s Law Enforcement Officers’ Bill of Rights – took place over three days last month.
 Lugo was found not guilty of five of the seven departmental charges the city brought against him.

-The panel determined Lugo was guilty of two violations of essentially failing to notify his commanding officers about the incident on June 24, 2022.
-He was found not guilty of the other departmental charges including that he failed to act courteously, simple assault, disorderly conduct and others.
+The panel determined Lugo was guilty of two violations, “obedience to laws and rules” and “rules governing conduct,” faulting Lugo for not notifying his superiors of the off-duty incident.

 Former Police Chief Hugh Clements had written in charging documents last year that he had lost confidence in Lugo’s “ability to exercise self-control” and conduct himself in a professional manner.
 He called Lugo’s conduct “disturbing, egregious and assaultive” and said it tarnished the reputation of the police department.